siriusphp/input/docs/01_Building_forms/201_-_Input_fields.md

 - `HasHintTrait` for managing the input completion instructions
 - `HasValidationRulesTrait` for managing the input's validation rules
 - `HasFiltersTrait` for managing the data filters attached to the input
+- `HasUploadTrait` for fields that allow uploading files
+- `HasChildreTrait` for fields that may contain children (used by forms, fieldsets and collections)

 ## Built-in input fields

 The **Sirius\Forms** library comes packed with a variaty of input fields the cover most of the use-cases:

 1. Text
-2. Textarea
+2. Textarea - a text input displayed as a textarea
-3. Checkbox
-4. CheckboxSet
-5. Radio
-6. RadioSet
-7. Select
-8. File
-9. Password
-10. Email
-11. DateTime
-12. LocalDateTime
-13. Number
+3. Checkbox - an element that will have a specific value if the user choose to select it
+4. File - an element that has the upload trait
+5. Select - an element that has a list of valid choices from which only one can be chosen
+6. Multiselect - an element that has a list of valid choice from which one or more can be chosen

-They diverge very little from the base **Input\Input** class so, by looking at their code you'll be able to understand what it takes to create your own custom fields.
+They diverge very little from the base **Element\Input** class so, by looking at their code, you'll be able to understand what it takes to create your own custom fields.

-**Note!** The type of form elements have little to do how they are displayed.
+**Reminder!** The type of form elements have little to do how they are displayed.
 The renderer is responsible for the visual representation of the form and its elements.
-Creating custom elements solves only 20% of the problem (rendering is 80%).